watchthelight/LightwatchAI2/docs/Master Prompt.md

 **Lock file notes:**
 - Created on session start: `echo $$ > .lightwatch.lock`
 - Removed on phase completion: `rm -f .lightwatch.lock`
-- If session crashes, lock becomes stale — recovery checklist detects this
+- Staleness detection: locks older than 4 hours with dead PID are auto-removed
+- If PID is dead but lock is <4h old, user must manually confirm removal
-- Manual removal: `rm .lightwatch.lock` (only if no other session running)
+- Manual removal: `rm .lightwatch.lock` (only if certain no session is active)

 **On phase completion:**
 1. Update state file with completed deliverables